A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Simulation

-where $\mu_t>0$ and $\sigma>0$ have the same meanings as in GAMLSS parameterization; and $\theta>0$ is present only in the correlation.
+where $\mu_t>0$ and $\sigma>0$ have the same meanings as in the GAMLSS parameterization \texttt{GA}; and $\theta>0$ is present only in the correlation.

-The shape of the bivariate Gamma distribution and its dependence structure, for selected parameter values, are illustrated in Figure \ref{fig:bivariatesimcountours}.
-The distribution was simulated with $n=1,000$ observations at both time points for 400 different combinations of parameters.
-The parameter settings chosen were: $\mu_1 \in (2,3,\ldots,21)$; $\mu_2=1.2\mu_1$; $\sigma \in(\sqrt{0.2},\sqrt{0.3},...,\sqrt{2.1})$; $\theta\in (0.2,0.3,\ldots,2.1)$.
+The shapes of the bivariate Gamma distribution and its dependence structure, for selected parameter values, are illustrated in Figure \ref{fig:bivariatesimcountours}.
+In Section \ref{sec:results}, the distribution is simulated with $n=1,000$ observations at both time points for 400 parameter combinations.
+The parameter settings chosen are: $\mu_1 \in (2,3,\ldots,21)$; $\mu_2=1.2\mu_1$; $\sigma \in(\sqrt{0.2},\sqrt{0.3},...,\sqrt{2.1})$; $\theta\in (0.2,0.3,\ldots,2.1)$.
 The resulting correlation varies between 0.08 and 0.4, and the rank correlation, as measured by Kendall's $\tau$, between 0.04 and 0.82.
 The distribution exhibits a higher marginal skew with higher values of $\sigma$ and a higher rank correlation with higher values of $\theta$, with the highest rank correlation when $\sigma$ is high and $\theta$ is high.